BrynParker/NSPlugins-1.1/README.md

 # NSPlugins-1.1
-A few plugins I decided to release.
+A few plugins.

+Some of these may be edited versions of pre-existing plugins or plugins updated to 1.1